fatihdumanli/EventTower/README.md

 ## Handling Commands/Events

 Create a handler class that implements `IMessageHandler<T>` interface.
 The generic parameter must be `ICommand` or `IEvent`.
-A sample event handler shown below.
+A sample event handler is shown below.
 Commands are handles in the same way.

 ```csharp
 public  class  EventHandler :